-Kalinsky, Boschert and other activists who addressed executives at the meeting are pushing back on Exxon’s funding of the American Legislative Exchange Council (ALEC), which generates “model” legislation that advances the interests of its corporate members throughout state legislatures.
-Organizers with Climate Truth in Dallas called on Exxon to drop its dues-paying membership with ALEC, over the council’s denial of anthropogenic climate disruption.
+Kalinsky, Boschert and other activists who addressed executives at the meeting are pushing back on Exxon’s funding of the American Legislative Exchange Council (ALEC), which generates model legislation that advances the interests of its corporate members throughout state legislatures.
+Organizers with Climate Truth in Dallas called on Exxon to drop its dues-paying membership with ALEC over its denial of anthropogenic climate disruption.

 Tillerson gave a presentation to shareholders explaining that the company expects oil and natural gas will provide about 60 percent of the world’s energy demand by 2040, even with the Paris agreement in place.

 Molly Rooke, a local activist with 350.org, has been organizing actions outside Exxon’s shareholder meetings for the past 15 years.
 She says the company’s statements have only changed slightly in that time.
 “Their statements got a little bit more mainstream and a little less denial, but … the doubt was still there in their rhetoric.”

 Tillerson’s predictable response is part of the reason why environmental organizations like 350 are shifting their focus away from shareholder activism and making the case for resolute divestment.
 Bill McKibben, who co-founded 350, argued that the reason why some groups are putting shareholder proposals forward this year is because they’re under pressure to divest and are attempting “to greenwash their way out of real action.”